Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Problem formulation

 \endgroup

-The discount factor $\gamma>0$ and the initial state $x_0$ are given.
+A discount factor $\gamma \in (0,1]$ and the initial state $x_0$ are given.
+The objective \eqref{model:BFEP:invest_obj} is to minimize the time-discounted investment and operational costs over the planning horizon.
+The investment costs $I_p(x_p-x_{p-1})$ are assumed to depend linearly on the number of each type of assets acquired and sold in period $p$.
 The function $O_p(x_p) := H_p(x_p) + \mathcal{Q}_p(x_p)$ denotes the cost of maintaining and operating the system in state $x_p$ during period $p$.
-It is composed of a nondecreasing linear function $H_p(x_p)$ modeling fixed maintenance costs and the optimal value $\mathcal{Q}_p(x_p)$ of a fleet scheduling problem.
-The investment costs $I_p(x_p-x_{p-1})$ are assumed to depend linearly on the number of each type of assets acquired and sold in period $p$.
+It is composed of a nondecreasing linear function $H_p(x_p)$ modeling fixed maintenance costs and the optimal value $\mathcal{Q}_p(x_p)$ of the fleet scheduling problem.
 Constraints \eqref{model:BFEP:invest_budget_constr} impose an investment budget $I_p^{\text{UB}}$ for each period $p \in \mathcal{P}$.
-Constraints \eqref{model:BFEP:invest_charg_mono}--\eqref{model:BFEP:invest_fleet_mono} ensure that the chargers and BEBs acquired at any period remain in the system during the following periods, whereas \eqref{model:BFEP:invest_fleet_mono_conv} indicates that the size of the conventional bus fleet cannot increase.
-Constraints \eqref{model:BFEP:retirement} impose retirement targets for the conventional buses, with $\widehat{\eta}_p^{\text{UB}}$ being the maximal number of conventional buses allowed to remain in use in period $p \in \mathcal{P}$.
+Constraints \eqref{model:BFEP:invest_charg_mono}--\eqref{model:BFEP:invest_fleet_mono} ensure that the chargers and BEBs acquired at any period remain in the system during the following periods, whereas \eqref{model:BFEP:invest_fleet_mono_conv} forces the number of conventional buses to be nonincreasing.
+Constraints \eqref{model:BFEP:aquisition_and_retirement} impose acquisition and retirement targets for BEBs and conventional buses, respectively.
 Constraints \eqref{model:BFEP:invest_charger_bnds} specify the charger hosting capacity of each location.
 Constraints \eqref{model:BFEP:charger_variables}--\eqref{model:BFEP:fleet_variables} give the domain of the strategic variables.
-We denote by $\mathcal{X}$ the set of feasible solutions to problem \eqref{model:BFEP}.
+We denote by $\mathcal{X}$ the set of feasible solutions to problem \eqref{model:BFEP}, and by $\mathcal{X}_p$ the projection of $\mathcal{X}$ onto the space of the strategic variables $x_p$ of period $p \in \mathcal{P}$.